Messi-Q/GraphDeeSmartContract/README.md

 ## Running project
-* To run program, please use this command: python SMVulDetector.py.
+* To run program, please use this command: python3 SMVulDetector.py.
 * In addition, you can set specific hyper-parameters, and all the hyper-parameters can be found in `parser.py`.

 Examples: